oVirt/ovirt-site/source/feature/cpu-host-support.html.md

     -   **OR** add hostPassthrough and hostModel as special cpu types <http://gerrit.ovirt.org/9507>
     -   vdsm guys please decide
 *   rest-api:
-    -   I thik it would be great to follow vdsm on new attribute or new cpuType
+    -   Add new attribute 'host_passthrough' to CPU

 ### Benefit to oVirt